react-navigation/react-navigation.github.io/blog/2021-08-14-react-navigation-6.0.md

 In React Navigation 6, we made `@react-navigation/native-stack` the default choice for setting up Stack navigation.
 It uses `UINavigationController` on iOS and Fragments on Android to implement navigation natively.
 We also focused a lot on aligning the API of `@react-navigation/native-stack` with `@react-navigation/stack` so that it’ll be easier to switch between them.

+> While `@react-navigation/native-stack` is now used as the default choice in the documentation, it doesn't replace `@react-navigation/stack`.
+Both packages are maintained and are valid options for your projects.
+If you're currently using `@react-navigation/stack`, you can keep using it.
+You don't need to move to `@react-navigation/native-stack` unless you really want to.

 Similarly, we switched `@react-navigation/material-top-tabs` to use `react-native-pager-view` by default.

 ### Better type-safety